Adam Krikorian: UCLA

-Krikorian became an assistant coach for the UCLA men's water polo team in 1996 and then also the women's water polo team in 1997.
-During his coaching career, his teams won 15 national championships, 11 as a head coach, three as an assistant coach and one as a player.
-He was awarded the 2004 national men's water polo coach of the year and the 2001, 2005, 2006 and 2007 national women's water polo coach of the year.
+Mentored in his early coaching career at UCLA by Hall of Fame Coach Guy Baker who had coached him as a player at UCLA, Krikorian became an assistant coach for the UCLA men's water polo team in 1996 and then coached the women's water polo team in 1997.
+During his coaching career, his UCLA Water Polo teams won 15 national championships, 11 as a head coach, three as an assistant coach and one as a player.
+As Assistant coach of the UCLA Men's Water Polo, his teams won the NCAA Championship in 1996, and the women's team won titles in 1997 and 1990.
+While coaching at UCLA, he was recognized as the 2004 national men's water polo coach of the year and the 2001, 2005, 2006 and 2007 national women's water polo coach of the year.
+For the 2007–08 season, he captured the NCAA Division I Coach of the Year honor for the fifth time as UCLA's head women's water polo coach, given by the Association of Collegiate Water Polo Coaches (ACWPC).
+"Krikorian led the UCLA women's water polo program to its 11th national championship – the seventh national title in his 10-year tenure as head coach.
+UCLA registered its second undefeated season in the last four years, posting a 33-0 overall record and perfect 12-0 MPSF mark," according to the UCLA Athletic Department.

 The 2007 women's title was UCLA's 100th NCAA championship, the first school in history to achieve the milestone.
-The 2008 women's team had a perfect 33-0 season, including the three games at the MPSF Championship and the three at the NCAA Championship. #1 ranked UCLA beat #3 USC 6-3 for the 2008 NCAA Women's Water Polo Championship on May 11, 2008.
+The 2008 women's team had a perfect 33–0 season, including the three games at the MPSF Championship and the three at the NCAA Championship.
+Top ranked UCLA beat third-ranked USC 6-3 for the 2008 NCAA Women's Water Polo Championship on May 11, 2008.

 He is tied for first among active men's water polo coaches in NCAA championships won and led both teams to national titles in the same season 3 times (’99-’00, ’00-’01, ’04-’05).
-As men’s head coach, he coached 25 All-America selections.
+As men's head coach, he coached 25 All-America selections.

+Outstanding players

 Krikorian has coached five Peter J. Cutino Award winners: Sean Kern (2000 and 2001), Coralie Simmons (2001), Natalie Golda (2005), Kelly Rulon (2007), and Courtney Mathewson (2008).
 The award is given to the outstanding female and male collegiate water polo players each year.
-For the 2007–08 season, he captured the NCAA Division I Coach of the Year honor for the fifth time as UCLA's head women's water polo coach, given by the Association of Collegiate Water Polo Coaches (ACWPC).
-"Krikorian led the UCLA women's water polo program to its 11th national championship – the seventh national title in his 10-year tenure as head coach.
-UCLA registered its second undefeated season in the last four years, posting a 33-0 overall record and perfect 12-0 MPSF mark," according to the UCLA Athletic Department.

 In 2009, Krikorian Was named NCAA Division I Coach of the Year for the fifth consecutive season and sixth time overall by the Association of Collegiate Water Polo Coaches (ACWPC).